-Long-term leasehold property Over 50 years straight line Fixtures and fittings - Over 4 - 10 years straight line Motor vehicles - Over 2 - 4 years straight line Computer equipment - Over 3 - 6 years straight line
+- Over 50 years straight line

+- Over 4 - 10 years straight line

+- Over 2 - 4 years straight line

+- Over 3 - 6 years straight line

 A review for impairment of a fixed asset is carried out if events or changes in circumstances indicate that the carrying value of any fixed asset may not be recoverable.
 Shortfalls between the carrying value of fixed assets and their recoverable amounts are recognised as impairments.
 Impairment losses are recognised in the Statement of financial activities.